-A risk analysis, action register and checklist are used to facilitate the process.
+A Risk Assessment Profile is used to facilitate the process of risk management.
 Risks are dealt with at the relevant operational level using tools and techniques for assessing risk.

 The Board provides high-level overview via the Risk Management Plan at Board meetings and 6 monthly reviews by the Risk and Audit Committee.
 Through the budget process and the Finance and Property sub board contingency plans are reviewed and approved.

 The Chief Executive Officer and managers regularly review operational risks with 6 monthly audits by the nominated Risk Manager.

 The Risk Management Plan is developed up through the Department Action Plans with Team Leaders and Managers completing individual risk assessment profiles ensuring responsibility for risk management is delegated to the appropriate level of the organisation.

 These are dynamic and flexible documents integrating with service plans and contracts.

 The range of risk identification, prevention and control activities includes:

 - Policies, practices and proforma documents available to all staff and on the Agency’s intranet site

 - Managers and team leaders provide line supervision, monitor work outputs, conduct annual performance appraisals of responsibilities, reporting and policy compliance, review of previous year’s plan and new plan-aligned to learning needs, government contracts and strategic directions.

 - Board and sub-board overview of mission, strategic direction, and forward plan